Dit da jow

 Dit da jow (Jyutping: dit3 daa2 zau2; pinyin: Diē dǎ jiǔ) is a common Chinese liniment used as traditional medicine in the belief it can reduce the pain from external injuries.

 Description

-Dit da jow – thought to be an analgesic liniment preferred by martial artists – is made from herbs put in a glass or polyethylene terephthalate plastic jar and mixed with an alcohol, such as vodka or gin.
+Dit da jow – thought to be an analgesic liniment preferred by martial artists – is made from herbs put in a jar and mixed with an alcohol, such as rice wine or yellow wine.